everpeace/node-feature-discovery/README.md

                               cluster-local Kubernetes API server.
   --label-whitelist=<pattern> Regular expression to filter label names to
                               publish to the Kubernetes API server.
+[Default: ] --exec-command=<command>    Command used in exec source.
+Command should output feature lists one by one line.
 [Default: ]
 ```

 ## Feature discovery